HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 The first few lines are “using” statements.
 All lines in C# that end with a semicolon are considered a “statement”.
 The “using” statements reference “namespaces” or libraries on your computer into the script.
 And I think libraries is a nice description for it..
 Think of it like a book club and you define beforehand which books you want to talk about.
-It’s tedious to talk about “The Lord of the Rings” if the other person hasn’t read the book.
+It’s tedious to talk about “The Lord of the Rings” if the other person hasn’t read the book. <br>
 Using these statements you expect Unity know about everything in the UnityEngine itself, as well as the chapters “Collections” and “Collections.Generic” from the “System” book.
 You can see we can access or require sub-parts using the so called “dot notation”.

 Next up is the class.
 Every script we write defines a class.
 You could have multiple classes in the same file, but that is not considered good practice in C#.
 Classes really are an advanced topic, so for now, let’s just say they bundle a bunch of code together.
 Take note of the MovingCuboids_Lifting as the class name.
 This corresponds to the name we gave our script file and they always need to have the same name.
-If you change the classname, you have to change the filename and vice versa.
+If you change the classname, you have to change the filename and vice versa. <br>
 Everything that belongs to this class is wrapped inside the following curly brackets.
 Curly braces define a block of Code.
 You can see this in the Code for the Start and Update Methods as well.
 All our code belongs inside the curly braces of the class, except for everything related to namespaces.

-Moving on to “Methods”.!
+Moving on to “Methods”.
 Start and Update are Methods that Unity recognizes and calls during the execution of the program.
 The Start function is called first and only once before the program starts running.
-Here you would define everything you wanted to set up.
+Here you would define everything you wanted to set up. <br>
 The Update method is then called each frame and keeps running until you end the program.
 Here we have to write all our Code that changes or animates over the time of the execution of the script.

 {{< expand >}}